 The three components are the suspension spring at the very top, the leader it hangs on, and then the pendulum length all the way down to the very bottom of the pendulum rating nut threads.

-Once you attach the leader to the suspension you can then bring the two part assembly back up to where it should be.
+Once you attach the leader to the suspension, bring the two part assembly back up to where it should be.
 Reinstall the thumb screw that holds the suspension spring, and now also the leader.
 Hang the pendulum onto the bottom of the leader and put it in beat.
 It will not run if it is not put into beat, this is easy to do.

 Gong-Strike Wall Clock Kit Instructions - Why put a clock in beat